 For spring bulbs, ideal spring weather is cool with consistent moisture.
 After the flowers have finished blooming and the foliage has died back, the bulbs will lie dormant until fall.
 During this summer resting period, the soil should stay warm and relatively dry.

 These bulbs are adaptable and unfussy.
 If you live in a cool climate and have suitable soil conditions, you can count on these bulbs to rebloom for at least 5 years.
 In most cases the bulbs will also multiply over time.

 Spring-Blooming Bulbs That Are Usually Perennial

-These bulbs will usually bloom for several years before gradually declining.
-If growing conditions are ideal, some tulips (such as Darwin hybrids and Fosteriana) will rebloom for 5 years or more.
+If the growing conditions are good, which means the bulbs are planted into well-drained soil that is never soggy, these bulbs will usually bloom for several years before gradually declining.
+In ideal conditions, some tulips (such as Darwin hybrids and Fosteriana) may rebloom for 5 years or more.